 To avoid undue participant burden, we focus on the effects of income supplementation on the neural development of language and learning/memory, two neurocognitive systems that show marked individual differences and malleability to early environmental context, and which we expect will be differentially affected by our hypothesized investment and stress pathways, respectively.
-We will collect all electrophysiological data on 128-lead, high-density Electrical Geodesics Inc. (EGI) systems using identical procedures across the four sites, as have been described in numerous experiments in the co-investigators' labs.122-133 Each lab has prior experience collecting these measures with low-income families and toddlers.
+We will collect all electrophysiological data on 128-lead, high-density Electrical Geodesics Inc. (EGI) systems using identical procedures across the four sites, as have been described in numerous experiments in the co-investigators' labs.
+122-133 Each lab has prior experience collecting these measures with low-income families and toddlers.
 All raw EEG and ERP data will be transmitted via secure electronic transfer to Co-I Fifer's lab at Columbia for central processing and analysis.

 Data from resting EEG will include spectral power and coherence.
-Several small-scale correlational studies have reported that income is related to differences in early childhood resting EEG power as early as 6 months of age.^{47,48,49} Specifically, family income has been correlated with power in the frontal region in the gamma frequency band.47 We therefore hypothesize that children in the intervention group will show greater frontal gamma power relative to children in the control group, a pattern which has been associated with the development of better cognitive50 and verbal^{51,52} abilities.
-Poverty and economic deprivation have also been correlated with an excess of theta EEG power and a deficit in alpha power,^{48,49} which in turn have been correlated with later behavioral and attention problems. ^{48,49,53} We therefore hypothesize that the intervention group.
+Several small-scale correlational studies have reported that income is related to differences in early childhood resting EEG power as early as 6 months of age.
+47,48,49 Specifically, family income has been correlated with power in the frontal region in the gamma frequency band.
+47 We therefore hypothesize that children in the intervention group will show greater frontal gamma power relative to children in the control group, a pattern which has been associated with the development of better cognitive of and verbal 51,52 abilities.
+Poverty and economic deprivation have also been correlated with an excess of theta EEG power and a deficit in alpha power, 48,49 which in turn have been correlated with later behavioral and attention problems.
+48,49,53 We therefore hypothesize that the intervention group will show reduced theta power and greater alpha power than children in the control group.